 If for any reason, you find that your mouthpiece is drastically more on either lip, it is highly recommended that you adjust it accordingly, so that it’s more in the center of your lips.
 If needed, it may even be advisable to have a little more of your upper lip than your lower lip on the mouthpiece, as your mouthpiece should be allowed to sit on the lower lip, ensuring minimum pressure is applied to the upper lip, which allows it to vibrate more freely.

-Many beginner’s often question if dry lips or wet lips are the preferred method for trumpet playing, however it should be noted that both ways are correct.
+Many beginner’s often question if dry lips or wet lips are the preferred method for playing, but both ways are correct.
 Dry lips stick to the mouthpiece and won’t slip.
 While to the contrary, wet lips slide underneath the mouthpiece, making adjustments easier.

 Again, this is more often than not simply a matter of preference.
 Be sure to take the time to experience with both options to determine which one feels the best for you.